AI Agents

 CLI

-PreferredUse profiles, environment variables, --json output, limit/cursor paging, and explicit mutations.
+PreferredUse profiles, environment variables, --json output, limit/cursor paging, explicit mutations, and Automations commands for event-path logic.

 Public API

-AvailableUse raw HTTP only for documented public route families that the CLI does not wrap.
+AvailableUse raw HTTP for documented public route families outside the CLI surface, such as form ingest.

 Dashboard